MOHANAPRIYANP16/Week-1-VSD-RISC-V-Tapeout-Program-/Day5/Day5README.md

 ## Summary

-- **If-Else & Case:** Control logic in Verilog; `if-else` handles conditional decisions, while `case` is better for multi-way selection.
-Missing branches in either can cause **inferred latches**, which hold old values unintentionally.
+- **If-Else & Case:**
+  - `if-else` handles conditional decisions.
+  - `case` is better for multi-way selection.
+  - Missing branches can cause **inferred latches** that hold old values unintentionally.

+- **Inferred Latches:**
-- **Inferred Latches:** Occur when outputs are not assigned in all paths (incomplete `if`, `case`, or partial assignments).
-Always use `else` or `default` to avoid them.
+  - Occur when outputs are not assigned in all paths (`if`, `case`, or partial assignments).
+  - Always include an `else` or `default` to avoid them.

+- **For Loops:**
-- **For Loops:** Used inside `always` blocks for simulation-time iteration, simplifying repeated assignments.
+  - Used inside `always` blocks for simulation-time iteration.
+  - Simplifies repeated assignments (e.g., array operations, shifting, copying).

-- **Generate For Loops:** Create multiple hardware instances at synthesis time; useful for scalable designs like adders or multiplexers.
+- **Generate For Loops:**
+  - Create multiple hardware instances at **synthesis time**.
+  - Useful for scalable designs like adders, multiplexers, or registers.

 - **Lab Highlights:**
   - Incomplete `if`/`case` → inferred latches.
   - `mux_generate` and `demux_generate` show how `for` loops reduce repetitive code.
   - 8-bit RCA with `generate for` demonstrates scalable hardware replication.

-Overall, careful use of conditional constructs and loops helps write clean, latch-free, and scalable Verilog code.

 ---

+ **Conclusion:** Careful use of conditional constructs and loops ensures clean, latch-free, and scalable Verilog code.